Libra Season Marks The Start Of Chill Girl Autumn

-Although summer ended in spirit after Labor Day, its official expiration date is September 22.
+Although summer has ended in spirit, its official expiration date is 22nd September.
 That's when the sun moves into harmonious Libra and the day of the Fall Equinox, which means it's time for us to kiss hot vaxx summer goodbye and embrace chill girl autumn with open arms.

 "When the sun enters Libra, there is a greater energy or desire for peace and balance within ourselves and with others," says Leslie Hale, psychic astrologer at Keen.com.
 But the sun isn't entering Libra solo this month — both Mercury and Mars are in the sign of the scales, creating something called a stellium, which refers to a group of three or more planets that are transiting through the same sign.
 Hale says this energy is giving us a "powerful opportunity" for achieving the equilibrium we crave during this time.